Sole proprietorship in Germany: what it is and how to start one

 Tax registration and the ELSTER process

 Shortly after registration, you will receive a tax registration questionnaire or you can submit it online via the tax office portal (ELSTER).
 Returning this form allows the tax office to issue your tax number, which you will need for invoicing and tax matters.
-If you do not have an ELSTER account, register early online, as verification can take several days.
+If you do not have an ELSTER account yet, register online early, as verification can take several days.

 Check commercial register entry requirements